AviC75/AviC75/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on finding new testing grounds for API testing
-- 🌱 I’m currently testing various platforms ie - <a href="https://github.com/up9inc/mizu" rel="nofollow">GetMizu</a>, Postman and more!
+- 🌱 I’m currently testing various platforms ie - <a href="https://github.com/up9inc/mizu" rel="nofollow">GetMizu</a>, <a href="https://github.com/postmanlabs/openapi-to-postmanPostman and more!rel="nofollow">Postman</a>
 - 👯 I’m looking to collaborate on open sources and tools, pls contribute in the discussions other platforms and your thoughts on them!

 <!--